 Also Read: 3 Inexpensive Natural Shampoo Recipes

-You will not require any conditioner after this homemade shampoo as shikaki will prevent the hair from getting entangled, leaving it smooth and manageable.
+There wont be any need for conditioner after using this homemade shampoo as shikakai will prevent the hair from getting entangled, leaving it smooth and manageable.

 Precautions While Using This Shampoo: